Metropolitan Opera: Origins

 The Metropolitan Opera Company was founded in 1883 as an alternative to New York's old established Academy of Music opera house.
 The subscribers to the academy's limited number of private boxes represented the highest stratum in New York society.
 By 1880, these "old money" families were loath to admit New York's newly wealthy industrialists into their long-established social circle.
 Frustrated with being excluded, the Metropolitan Opera's founding subscribers determined to build a new opera house that would outshine the old Academy in every way.
 A group of 22 men assembled at Delmonico's restaurant on April 28, 1880.
 They elected officers and established subscriptions for ownership in the new company.
 The new theater, built at 39th and Broadway, would include three tiers of private boxes in which the scions of New York's powerful new industrial families could display their wealth and establish their social prominence.
-The first Met subscribers included members of the Morgan, Roosevelt, and Vanderbilt families, all of whom had been excluded from the academy.
+The first subscribers included members of the Morgan, Roosevelt, and Vanderbilt families, all of whom had been excluded from the academy.
 The new Metropolitan Opera House opened on October 22, 1883, and was an immediate success, both socially and artistically.
 The Academy of Music's opera season folded just three years after the Met opened.

 Inaugural season

 In its early decades the Met did not produce the opera performances itself but hired prominent manager/impresarios to stage a season of opera at the new Metropolitan Opera House.
 Henry Abbey served as manager for the inaugural season, 1883–84, which opened with a performance of Charles Gounod's Faust starring the brilliant Swedish soprano Christina Nilsson.
-Abbey's company that first season featured an ensemble of artists led by sopranos Nilsson and Marcella Sembrich; mezzo-soprano Sofia Scalchi; tenors Italo Campanini and Roberto Stagno; baritone Giuseppe Del Puente; and bass Franco Novara.
+Abbey's company that first season featured an ensemble of artists led by sopranos Nilsson and Marcella Sembrich; mezzo-soprano Sofia Scalchi; tenors Italo Campanini and Roberto Stagno; baritonesGiuseppe Del Puente and Joseph Kaschmann; and bass Franco Novara.
 They gave 150 performances of 20 different operas by Gounod, Meyerbeer, Bellini, Donizetti, Verdi, Wagner, Mozart, Thomas, Bizet, Flotow, and Ponchielli.
 All performances were sung in Italian and were conducted either by music director Auguste Vianesi or Cleofonte Campanini (the tenor Italo's brother).

 The company performed not only in the new Manhattan opera house, but also started a long tradition of touring throughout the country.
 In the winter and spring of 1884 the Met presented opera in theaters in Brooklyn, Boston, Philadelphia (see below), Chicago, St. Louis, Cincinnati, Washington D.C., and Baltimore.
 Back in New York, the last night of the season featured a long gala performance to benefit Mr. Abbey.
 The special program consisted not only of various scenes from opera, but also offered Marcella Sembrich playing the violin and the piano, as well as the famed stage actors Henry Irving and Ellen Terry in a scene from Shakespeare's The Merchant of Venice.
 Abbey's inaugural season resulted in very large financial deficits.